Skip to content

 The course provides you with many opportunities to network with industry contacts, supporting your developing understanding of how your writing skills are transferable to employment within the media industries.

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Film Production and Screenwriting.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for Filmmaking BA (Hons) and Screenwriting (joint honours).

 Programme specification

-For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest programme specification documents for Film Production and Screenwriting.
+For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest Filmmaking programme specification and Screenwriting programme specification documents.

 Careers